ditrit/roadmap/README.md

 - The Ditrit repository concerned by the feature.
 For a list of the main repositories, see below.

-- A *release phase* that describes the next expected phase of the roadmap item.
-See below for a guide to release phases.

 - Once a feature is delivered, the *shipped* label will be applied to the roadmap issue and the issue will be closed with a comment.

 ## Main repositories